Create and Edit Drafting Data

 Edit Drafting Objects

-Click-and-drag to edit objects.
+Click-and-drag or join and split lines to edit objects.

 1. On the left side, click the 3D Viewer icon.